Compressible Gravity-Capillary Water Waves with Vorticity: Local Well-Posedness, Incompressible and Zero-Surface-Tension Limits: Uniform energy estimates for the nonlinear -problem

 \subsection{Reduction of pressure}

 We show how to reduce the control of the pressure to that of the velocity when there is at least one spatial derivative on $q$.
 This follows from using the momentum equation $\rho\Dtpk v=-\nabpk\qc-(\rho-1)ge_3$.
-Particularly, by considering the third component of the momentum equation, we get
+In particular, by considering the third component of the momentum equation, we get

 Since $\p_3\pk$ is bounded from below, i.e., there exists $c_0>0$ such that $\p_3 \pk \geq c_0$, then

 where $\Dtpk v_3 = \p_t v_3 +\vb\cdot \cnab v_3+ \frac{1}{\p_3\pk} (v\cdot \Npk-\p_t\varphi)\p_3 v_3$.
 This implies that the $L^2$-norm of $\p_3\qc$ is reduced to the $L^2$-norms of $\rho-1$, $\p_t v_3,\TP v_3$ and $\omega(x_3)\p_3 v_3$.
 Here $\omega(x_3)\in C^{\infty}(-b,0)$ is assumed to be bounded, comparable to $|x_3|$ in $[-2,0]$ and vanishing on $\Sigma$.